zzhhz/BackgroundLibrary/README-EN.md

 |bl_multi_selector5| String| 同上|
 |bl_multi_selector6| String| 同上|

 Supports the selector for a property setting that sets multiple states at the same time.
-The content rules split with ", "For the delimiter, the last item is the name of the drawable resource id, and the optional states are state_checkable, state_checked, state_enabled, state_selected, state_pressed, state_focused, state_hointernet
+The content rules split with ",
+"For the delimiter, the last item is the name of the drawable resource id, and the optional states are state_checkable, state_checked, state_enabled, state_selected, state_pressed, state_focused, state_hointernet
 , the default value of state_activated is true, and "-" after false can be activated, such as -state_checkable

 bl_multi_selector使用示例：
-In the next example, test_sel1, the item that has android:state_pressed="true" android:state_focused="true", then bl_multi_selector1=" app:bl_multi_selector1="state_pressed,state_focused,test_bg_sel"
+In the next example, test_sel1, the item that has android:state_pressed="true" android: state_focused="true", then bl_multi_selector1=" app:bl_multi_selector1="
+state_pressed,state_focused,test_bg_sel"

     <EditText
         android:layout_width="300dp"